mooreatv/MAMA-multiboxing/README.md

 - Share/accept quests on minions

+- Take same flight path as your team

-- and more coming quite often... see `/mama`
+- and more coming quite often... see `/mama` and `/mama config`

 _Input on feature prioritization is most welcome!_

-Mama might eventually also ensure your multiboxing or dual boxing team can:
+Mama might eventually also ensure your multiboxing or dual boxing team can do stuff like:

-- Fly to the same place

-And some convenience like

 - Auto vendor/repair